spectrocloud/librarium/docs/docs-content/vm-management/vm-packs-profiles/create-vmo-profile.md

 6. Locate the **Virtual Machine Orchestrator** pack and add it to your profile.

 7. Review the **Access** configuration panel at right.
 The default setting is **Proxied**, which automatically adds the **Spectro Proxy** pack when you create the cluster, allowing access to the Spectro VM Dashboard from anywhere.
-Check out the [Spectro Proxy](../../integrations/frp.md) guide to learn more.
 Changing the default may require some additional configuration.
+Check out the [Spectro Proxy](../../integrations/frp.md) guide to learn more

     The **Direct** option is intended for a private configuration where a proxy is not implemented or not desired.